Disasters: How Families Can Help

 It's OK if your family doesn't have a lot to give.
-Every donation, regardless of size, helps to rebuild when communities are hit by natural disasters.
+Every donation, big or small, helps to rebuild when communities are hit by disasters.

-While monetary donations are always appreciated, they're not the only way that families can get involved.
-Here are some active ways that you and your kids can help out:
+Giving money always helps.
+But it’s not the only thing families can do.
+Here are other ways that you and your kids can help:

 Why It Matters